Prepared by Prof. Gerard Libaridian

 The origin of the idea...

-The “State of Armenian Studies Project” was conceived in the Armenian Studies Program (ASP) of the University of Michigan, Ann Arbor in 2006.
+The “State of Armenian Studies Project” was conceived in the Center for Armenian Studies (CAS) of the University of Michigan, Ann Arbor in 2006.
 As the prospect for new funding for the program increased, we faced the challenge of determining where new financial resources should be placed.
 It was obvious that we lacked a comprehensive study that could answer the question.

 During the past decades a number of conferences and colloquia have been held at various institutions in the United States and Europe that offered a view of the development of Armenian Studies.
 Prominent among these are the conferences held every five years by the National Association for Armenian Studies and Research (established in 1955 in Cambridge, Mass., and currently in Belmont, Mass.)
 Consecutive presentations by chair holders and leading scholars at these conferences provide a solid overview of progress made in the filed, especially in the United States.